Jim Laurie: Education

 Laurie graduated from the American University in Washington D.C. in 1973 with a degree in History and a certificate in Asian Studies.
-He underwent his postgraduate studies at George Washington University's Sino-Soviet Institute in 1973-74, under Professor Gaston Sigur.
+He underwent his postgraduate studies at George Washington University's Sino-Soviet Institute in 1973 to 1974, under Professor Gaston Sigur.

 Career

 Laurie started a freelance career in the early 1970s as a radio stringer in Vietnam and Cambodia and writing for the Far Eastern Economic Review.
 In 1972, Laurie joined NBC News in Saigon to cover the wars in Vietnam and Cambodia.
 In 1975, with cameraman Neil Davis, he covered the final phase of the Communist take over of Vietnam on April 30, remaining 26 days in the newly renamed Ho Chi Minh City.
 His work in Vietnam in 1975 for NBC News earned him the George Foster Peabody Award from the University of Georgia.

 Laurie reported for ABC News from 1978 through 1999.

 In 1980, his reporting in Vietnamese-occupied Cambodia resulted in a one-hour ABC News Close Up documentary This Shattered Land.

 In 1981, while working for ABC News, Laurie established the first American television network bureau in China.
 Later, he reported from Beijing during the Tiananmen Square student protests and subsequent crackdown of May–June 1989.